AndreasBaumgart/Zend_Filter_ImageSize/README.md

         "polycast/polycast-filter-imagesize": "master-dev"
     },

-If you want to develop this library use the following command, which will checkout the project from github and install all dependencies needed for development.
+If you want to work on this library use the following command, which will checkout the project from github and install all dependencies needed for development.